DMD1070/DMD1070.github.io/lessons/2-open-web.md

 - Each player is allowed to make up a rule on their own turn.
 - Each group is responsible for recording their rules for discussion after the activity.

+After one round of cards, mix the groups up and ask the students to play again.
+This time each student must try to follow the rules from their original game, even though they may vary from the other players.
+(Sound confusing?
+It is!)

 **Tip:** ask one student to record the rules for their group

 ## Activity 2: Open Sourcing My Pizza Recipe